facebook/prophet/docs/_docs/saturating_forecasts.md

 ![png](/prophet/static/saturating_forecasts_files/saturating_forecasts_13_0.png)

+The logistic function has an implicit minimum of 0, and will saturate at 0 the same way that it saturates at the capacity.
+It is possible to also specify a different saturating minimum.

 ### Saturating Minimum

 The logistic growth model can also handle a saturating minimum, which is specified with a column `floor` in the same way as the `cap` column specifies the maximum: